 Summary

 Losing someone close to us leaves an unbearable memory which makes it hard to carry on.
-Supporting someone going through this difficult time, to make this event less painful to deal with, we use language to express our sense of solicitude or sympathy to the bereaved person.
+To make this event less painful to deal with, and as a way to support someone going through this difficult time, we use language to express our sense of solicitude or sympathy to the bereaved person.

 It is important to remember that everyone copes with loss differently.
 While the grieving person may find that they experience all five stages of grief, they may also find that it is difficult to classify their feelings into any one of the stages.
 Have patience with them and their feelings in dealing with loss.

-Allow them time to process all of the emotions.
-When they are ready to speak about the experiences with loved ones or a healthcare professional, allow them to do so.
+Allow them time to process all of their emotions.
+When they are ready to speak about their experiences with loved ones or a healthcare professional, allow them to do so.
 Remember that you don’t need to do anything specific, but allow them room to talk about it when they are ready.